eddes/eddes.github.io/README.md

 ```
 ![Resampling data](/img/resamp.png)

-(looks weird, I know... usually you resample the other way around, with more data!)
+_(looks weird, I know... usually you resample the other way around: with more data!)_

 ## Numerical integration